Current Projects

 Colonial Slavery in the North

-Program Director and faculty for 2017, 2019 and 2021 National Endowment for the Humanities Summer Teacher Institute supporting K-12 teachers across the US.
-Co-designed syllabus about slavery in northern colonial America and facilitated daily seminars with historians and other faculty.
+Program Director for 2017 and 2019 National Endowment for the Humanities Summer Teacher Institute supporting K-12 teachers across the US.
+Co-designed syllabus about slavery in northern colonial America and facilitated daily seminars with historians.

 Previous Work